 What is a zero carbon home?

-Building standards can be prescriptive or performance based.
-Prescriptive codes might say “install no less than R3 insulation in the ceiling”, whilst a performance based code might say “reach 6 star performance” - thus allowing the builder to innovate to achieve the right performance.
+Building standards can be prescriptive or performance-based.
+Prescriptive codes might say “install no less than R3 insulation in the ceiling”, while a performance based code might say “reach 6-star performance” - thus allowing the builder to innovate to achieve the right performance.
 Any definition used within a performance-based regulation such as the Building Code of Australia is limited by three key characteristics:

 - Targets must be quantified.